-SPED 488, the first of two required directed teaching experiences, consists of 10 weeks in a K-8 general education classroom, as assigned by the Department.
+SPED 488, the first of two required student teaching experiences, is completed in a K-8 general education classroom, as assigned by the Department.
 The Education Specialist Teacher Candidate in this experience focuses on co-teaching, differentiated standards-based instruction, accommodations/modifications, class-wide positive behavior support, pre-referral, remediation, push-in supports, and inclusion.